rogerhung1006/ab_testing_with_python/README.md

 ## Clean the data and check sanity

-To begin with, we will need to clean the data and runn some sanity checks to make sure the experiment results reflect the initial design.
+To begin with, we will need to clean the data and run some sanity checks to make sure the experiment results reflect the initial design and remove some confounding variables.
 Also if we are tracking an average goal such as average metric(avergae revenue per user), then the presence of outliers like few abnormally large orders may easily skew the test result.
 The solution to the problem is to keep an eye on those outliers in the test result in the first place.

-whether this difference is statistically significant.
-That is, measuring if the values differ more than would be expected due to randomness.
-This is where the p-value comes in.

 <p align="center">
 	<img align="middle" width=700 src="image/Figure1.png">